Cnspace/Practice-Github/Test/README.md

 Finally, Calculate remaining and show result.

-We must know how to run scanf in c!!!
+We must know how to run scanf in c!!